lbarqueira/lbarqueira.github.io/_posts/2022-03-08-series-introduction.md

 - When do you start to feel that your CEO might not be right for the job;
 - Be alert to toxic workplace culture signs.

-These were just a few topics that we will address during this series.
+These are just a few subjects that we will address during this series.
 I hope you will find it interesting to follow along.

 See you soon!